masterminds-kenya/social_network/checklist-06.md

 - [s] For a given worksheet, ability to delete existing permissions
 - [s] For a given worksheet, ability to delete the file
 - [s] Attach worksheets to the Campaign model so we not always creating new.

-### Login & Authentication Features

-- [ ] Faster Onboarding: Remove user account metrics collection from onboarding process.
-  - [x] Removed from onboarding function.
-  - [ ] Confirm there is a manual button for all API calls removed from onboarding.
-  - [ ] Create process to automatically collect this data if User is in a campaign.
-- [ ] Updates for deprecated manage_pages permission.
-  - [ ] Confirm `pages_read_engagement` works where we previously needed `manage_pages`.
-    - [ ] To see accounts (pages this user has a role on), our `pages_show_list` permission is sufficient.
-    - [ ] We can still find the `instagram_business_account` as previously worked for onboarding.
-    - [ ] See if we need to find `connected_instagram_account` as described in [Page](https://developers.facebook.com/docs/graph-api/reference/page/).
-    - [ ] ?Do we need to consider [assigned_pages](https://developers.facebook.com/docs/graph-api/reference/user/assigned_pages/)?
-    - [ ] Does our app need the Feature: [Page Public Content Access](https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS).
-    - [ ] We can still subscribe to the page (if confirmed it is needed).
-    - [ ] Confirm we can still subscribe to a users `story_metrics`.
-    - [ ] Check other places we depended on `manage_pages`.
-- [?]
-Fix brand select an IG account.
-- [s] Update User name method.
-  - [x] Old: temporary name if we do not have one while we are waiting for their IG account selection.
-  - [s] ?
-Use their email address from facebook ?
-  - [s] ?
-Other plan ?
-- [c] Fix: The 'add admin' from admin list does not work because it should redirect.
-- [s] Allow admin to create a user w/o a password.
-  - [s] Require the user to set password on first login.
-- [?] ?Confirm Google login for Worksheet access?
-- [s] Auth management features:
-  - [s] Change password.
-  - [s] Recover account (via email).

 ### Permissions to Routes and Showing/Hiding links in Templates